Nevada bike laws

 - The bicycle must be equipped with a brake

 Nevada law 205.2741 prohibits throwing objects at bicyclists.
 The law prohibits throwing rocks, missiles, or any other substance at a person riding a bicycle.
 It’s also against the law to injure or deface a bicycle.
 A violation of the law is a misdemeanor.

-No, a bicyclist cannot ride on any road they want to in Nevada.
-The Nevada Department of Transportation may restrict access to highways if they believe it’s not safe for bicycle traffic.
+No, as a bicyclist, you cannot ride on any road you want to in Nevada.
+The Nevada Department of Transportation may restrict highway access if they believe it’s unsafe for bicycle traffic.
 In addition, municipalities may restrict bicycle access to sidewalks in pedestrian areas.

 Nevada law 484B.270 prohibits the driver of a vehicle from interfering with a person riding a bicycle.
 A motor vehicle may not overtake a bicyclist unless they can safely do so.
 When a motor vehicle driver interferes with a bicyclist, they may face a violation of traffic law as well as civil liability if an accident occurs.

 Nevada bicycle accident laws